String Driven Thing: Formation

-Record deal and tour
+Record deal and touring

-Adams then secured a deal with Tony Stratton-Smith's Charisma label and another eponymous album came out, produced by Shel Talmy at London's IBC Studios, with the songs "Circus", "Jack Diamond" and "Easy To Be Free" among the standout tracks.
+Adams then secured a deal with Tony Stratton Smith's Charisma label and another eponymous album came out, produced by Shel Talmy at London's IBC Studios, with the songs "Circus", "Jack Diamond" and "Easy To Be Free" among the standout tracks.
 With Smith's high octane violin and Pauline Adams' distinctive lispy vocals, the band toured the UK and Europe with Charisma stablemates Lindisfarne and Genesis.
 This exposure raised their profile and led to TV appearances and an American tour.
 A second album, The Machine That Cried, was recorded in February 1973 at IBC, but now with the addition of a drummer, Billy "The Kid" Fairley.
 Standout tracks included "Heartfeeder", "The Machine That Cried" and "Sold Down The River".
 The song "Night Club", which opened side two, was inspired by the cover of their first Charisma album, designed by Hipgnosis.
 Recorded while Chris Adams was suffering health problems, including a collapsed lung and depression, the album is on the whole a dark affair.
 Despite its cult status, it did not sell well at the time.